-Ultra-high-field MRI may allow earlier diagnosis of Parkinson's diseaseMarch 5th, 2014 in Parkinson's & Movement disorders /
+Ultra-high-field MRI may allow earlier diagnosis of Parkinson's diseaseMarch 5, 2014 in Medicine & Health / Parkinson's & Movement disorders

 New research shows that ultra-high-field magnetic resonance imaging (MRI) provides detailed views of a brain area implicated in Parkinson's disease, possibly leading to earlier detection of a condition that affects millions worldwide.
 The results of this research are published online in the journal Radiology.